brodieG/vetr/README.md

 -   [`assertive`](https://www.r-pkg.org/pkg/assertive) by Richie Cotton
 -   [`checkmate`](https://github.com/mllg/checkmate) by Michel Lang

-The following packages also perform related tasks, although we do not review them:
+The following packages also perform related tasks, although we have not used them and do not review them:

 -   [`valaddin`](https://github.com/egnha/valaddin) v0.1.0 by Eugene Ha,
     a framework for augmenting existing functions with validation